How Chess Can Help Keep Alzheimer's At Bay

 3 min read

 If you have witnessed a loved one affected by dementia, you know how tough and demanding the battle can be.
-Forgetting the way to your house or even the names of your children and spouse - as Alzheimer’s worsens, these problems become bigger and bigger and can make you and your loved ones feel overwhelmed and distressed.
+Forgetting the way to your house or even the names of your children and spouse - as Alzheimer’s worsens, these problems get bigger and bigger and can make you and your loved ones feel overwhelmed and distressed.
 While modern medicine is yet to come up with a cure for a disease that almost 500,000 people are diagnosed with every year in the United States alone, chess offers an ingenious solution to reduce the risk of developing symptoms of Alzheimer’s and dementia, or slow its progression for those that have already been diagnosed.

-When it comes to your brain, the key is to “use it or lose it.”
-Our brain is much like the body - it needs to stay active to remain strong and fit.
-It’s important to continue challenging your brain to prevent the onset of dementia or delay its progression.
 Chess provides an excellent workout for the brain - it has the capability of constantly triggering the brain through complex patterns and variations, thus reducing cognitive decline.
-Chess stimulates the six essential cognitive areas of the brain at the same time: short-term memory, long-term memory, language, calculation, visual-spatial, and critical thinking.
+Chess stimulates the six essential cognitive areas of the brain at the same time:

+Chess is a powerful tool to improve memory - both short-term and long-term.
 Short-term memory is the memory system that remembers information for a short period of time after it’s been understood.
 Long-term memory is used when we recall something from the vast store of information that’s in our brain.

 Chess is an excellent memory booster since it involves memorizing several combinations of moves and their potential outcomes for strategic purposes.
-Studies have found experienced chess players tend to show higher levels of auditory memory- the ability to remember what you’ve learned through hearing.
+Studies have found experienced chess players tend to show higher levels of auditory memory - the ability to remember what you’ve learned through hearing.
 Chess encourages you to tap into your memory reserves to recall the best moves when faced with similar situations in different games.
-Since Alzheimer's is essentially related to the loss of memory, chess can be a useful tool to prevent or delay the onset of such memory-related disorders.

 Calculation can be understood in two senses - first, the mathematical computation of amounts, and second, the assessment of the risks, possibilities, or effects of a situation or course of action.
 Chess players need to be highly tactful and calculative.
 They need to plan several moves ahead, taking into account the consequence of each move, not only their own, but their opponent’s as well, demanding that you be sharp and focused at all times.